Authorised nominating authorities

 ANAs are required to maintain records relating to the administration and conduct of adjudication activity.

-They must submit annual reports to the VBA containing statistical data related to adjudication applications, including the total number of:
+They must submit annual and quarterly reports to the VBA containing statistical data related to adjudication applications, including the total number of:

 - adjudication applications received